 Whether the menu was hastily abbreviated or modified due to the onset of war with Japan cannot be known.
 The use of contrasting red type for the drinks perhaps indicated substitution(s) from the original plan, or was simply a design motif.

 No French, Italian or German wines are represented.
-The war in Europe explained this, either by a cessation of imports to America since the outbreak of hostilities or American sympathies with Britain and France.
+The war in Europe explains this, either by cessation of exports to America since hostilities or American sympathies with Britain and France.

-That is, even if these wines were still available in hotel cellars, which I would think must have been the case, the Society would not have been inclined to feature them in events.
+That is, even if these wines were still available in hotel cellars, which I would think they were (or some), the Society likely was disinclined to feature them.

 It is surprisingly difficult to pin down from Internet sources – at least I found it so – what exactly was the trade regime between America and the Axis before 1942.
 One thing is clear though, the British naval embargo of Germany imposed in the fall of 1939 proved highly effective to stop ocean trade with America.

-The Americans didn’t protest too much given the majoritarian sympathies with Britain and France.
-Isolationist sentiment, led or symbolized by controversial figures such as Charles Lindhberg, Father Coughlin, Henry Ford, and their ilk was declining.
-Still, the embargo did cause ruffles at times especially regarding the delivery of mail, not wines.
+The Americans didn’t protest greatly given majoritarian sympathies were with Britain and France.
+Isolationism, led or symbolized by controversial figures such as Charles Lindhberg, Father Coughlin, Henry Ford, and their ilk, was declining.
+Still, the embargo did cause ruffles at times especially for the delivery of mail, if not wines.

-For whatever reason, drinks from the main Axis nations stopped appearing on Society menus from 1939 (there was the odd minor exception).
+For whatever reason, drinks from the main Axis nations stopped appearing on Society menus from 1939 with the odd, minor exception.